 ExternalSecret as a blueprint to create secrets.

-apiVersion: external-secrets.io/v1alpha1 kind: ExternalSecret metadata: name: example spec: refreshInterval: 1h secretStoreRef: name: secretstore-sample kind: SecretStore target: name: secret-to-be-created creationPolicy: Owner data: - secretKey: secret-key-to-be-managed remoteRef: key: provider-key version: provider-key-version property: provider-key-property dataFrom: - key: remote-key-in-the-provider
+apiVersion: external-secrets.io/v1beta1 kind: ExternalSecret metadata: name: example spec: refreshInterval: 1h secretStoreRef: name: secretstore-sample kind: SecretStore target: name: secret-to-be-created creationPolicy: Owner data: - secretKey: secret-key-to-be-managed remoteRef: key: provider-key version: provider-key-version property: provider-key-property dataFrom: - extract: key: remote-key-in-the-provider

 The ClusterSecretStore is a global, cluster-wide SecretStore that can be referenced from all namespaces.
 You can use it to provide a central gateway to your secret provider.

 The External Secret Operator (ESO for brevity) reconciles